 Q: Is there an easy way to view my giving history?
 Open or Close

-Q: What is the deadline for contributions to count towards our current giving year?
+Q: What is the deadline for contributions to count toward our current giving year?
 Open or Close

-Your ready to deposit check must be postmarked or delivered to Grace Church by December 31st in order for your contribution to count towards our current giving year.
-Online contributions must be initiated by December 31st.
+Your ready-to-deposit check must be postmarked or delivered to Grace Church by December 31 in order for your contribution to count toward our current giving year.
+Online contributions must be initiated by December 31.

 Q: How often does Grace Church mail giving statements?
 Open or Close